-Notify Dig Safe Before You Dig
+Call Before You Dig

-- 1. You must give advance notice of at least 72 hours in MA, ME, NH, RI and VT excluding weekends and holidays. - 2.
-In MA and ME, you must get a ticket regardless of where the excavation is.
-In NH, RI and VT, you must get a ticket when working within 100 feet of underground utility facilities, including private property. - 3.
-You must get a ticket for most earth penetrating activities, even small jobs.
+- 1. You must give advance notice of at least 48 business hours in VT, and at least 72 business hours in MA, ME, NH and RI (Excluding weekends and holidays). - In MA and ME, you must call regardless of where the excavation is.
+In NH, RI and VT, you must call when working within 100 feet of underground utility facilities, including private property. - 3.
+You must call for most earth penetrating activities, even small jobs.
 See the definition of "Excavation" on page 5. - 4.
-Don't rely on old marks or faulty information.
-Get your own Dig Safe Ticket. - 5.
+Don't rely on old marks or faulty information... call. - 5.
 Mark out the area that you plan to excavate with white paint, flags or stakes.
 Include the name or initials of your company. - 6.
-When state regulators inspect an excavation site or investigate a damage prevention incident, they will check to see if you have a valid Dig Safe ticket. - Review the Locate Request Form so that you will know what information you need when notifying Dig Safe.
-(See page 29) - 8.
-In an emergency, notify Dig Safe with the location of the emergency excavation as soon as possible.
-Do NOT apply for an Emergency Dig Safe Ticket if the job is not a true emergency.
+When state regulators inspect an excavation site or investigate a damage prevention incident, they will check to see if you have a valid Dig Safe ticket. - Review the Locate Request Form so that you will know what information you need when calling Dig Safe.
+(See page 26) - 8.
+In an emergency, notify Dig Safe at 811 with the location of the emergency excavation as soon as possible.